hchenqi/ViewDesign/README.md

 (core library of *ViewDesign*)
 - a single static library in native C++, built with CMake (using standard C++23)
 - cross-platform, with multi-backend support
-- easy to setup and integrate, no boilerplate, no special environment
+- easy to setup and integrate, no boilerplate, no special tooling
 - minimal, clear and efficient logic for component management, layout calculation and rendering
 - intrinsically DPI-aware
-- fit for both 'immediate-mode' and 'retained-mode' GUI programming, supporting hot reload with ease
+- fit for both 'immediate-mode' and 'retained-mode' GUI programming, supporting hot reload with ease (see example [HotReload](Example/HotReload.cpp))

 (standard component library of *ViewDesign*, bundled together with the core library)
 - object-oriented, modular and extensible